nayefahmad/survival-analysis-notes/README.md

 - `renv` directory: files created by `renv` R package to replicate environment.
 Helpful
   reference:
   - [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html)

+### Notes
-  - Note: my current workflow is to include a `library(<package>)` call in the script I'm working on, then in the console, call `renv::hydrate`.
+- my current workflow is to include a `library(<package>)` call in the script I'm working on, then in the console, call `renv::hydrate`.
 This seems to correctly install the package in the local env.
+- I use `p2j` to convert from .py files to .ipynb files ([reference](https://pypi.org/project/p2j/)).
+Unfortunately, this doesn't run the file and create outputs, so I do that manually.

 ## Contents
 1. [Generating a smooth estimate of the survival function via the hazard function](https://github.com/nayefahmad/survival-analysis-notes/blob/main/src/2022-02-09_smoothing-the-km-estimate.md)